Vlasenko2006/LoRA_study/README.md

 ### **Role of Each Matrix:**

-- **Key matrix `K`:** Identifies question indicators by assigning high weights to tokens like "what", "where", "which", question marks "?", and auxiliary verbs like "does/do", "is/are".
+- **Key matrix `K`:** Identifies question indicators by assigning high weights to tokens like "what", "where", "which" and question mark "?".

 - **Query matrix `Q`:** Identifies sentence structure elements by assigning high values to verbs and subjects, since their presence and position determine sentence type (e.g., verb conjugation and word order differ between statements and questions).